Non-normality, optimality and synchronization: Laplacian Pseudospectral Resilience

 \section{Laplacian Pseudospectral Resilience}

-We now define the {\it Laplacian pseudospectral resilience} (LPR) of a network.
+We now define the {\it Laplacian pseudospectral resilience} (LPR) of an optimal network.
 For $L$ note that $\lambda_2$ is known as the algebraic connectivity of the graph \cite{fiedler1967}. $\mbox{Re}(\lambda_2)$ controls the asymptotic rate of convergence to the synchronous state of any network, and thus in general it is desirable to maximize $\mbox{Re}(\lambda_2)$.
 For non-normal networks $\lambda_2$ also plays a role in the size of the transient.
 As noted in Section \ref{sec:Psuedospectra}, the lower bound for the size of the transient is related to $\beta_\epsilon$, and so an analogous quantity is defined for the $\epsilon$-Laplacian psuedospectra,

 which we call the $\epsilon$-Laplacian pseudospectral abscissa.
 In this case $\inf$ is chosen rather than $\sup$ since the stability of the synchronous state is related to $-L$.
-For normal graph Laplacians, $\zeta_{\lambda_2} = 0$, yet for non-normal graph Laplacians $\zeta_{\lambda_2}$ may cross into the left plane.
+For normal graph Laplacians, $\zeta_{\lambda_2} = 0$, yet in the non-normal case $\zeta_{\lambda_2}$ may cross into the left plane.
 This leads to the introduction of LPR, with,

+Note that in non-normal graph Laplacian the left and right eigenvectors may not coincide, hence the choice of the maximum between $-\zeta_{\lambda_2}(L)$ and $-\zeta_{\lambda_2}(L^T)$ for LPR in Eq. \ref{eq:LPR}.

+LPR grows along with the lower bound on the transient, so LPR should be directly proportional to the stability of any non-normal graph Laplacian in systems where $\lambda_2$ represents the synchronizability of the system (the synchronizability of some systems may be much more complicated \cite{huang2009generic} and thus study of such scenarios is reserved for future work).
+As will be shown in the next paragraph, numerical evidence suggests that this is indeed true.
+We note that LPR may not be as useful for comparison between networks which are not optimal, or between networks which have different $\lambda_2$.
+Additionally we assume that the perturbations away from the synchronization manifold is finite but not too large.
+Such scenarios may require examination of the full Laplacian pseudospectra which is reserved for future work.